sourceduty/Power-Time_Logger/README.md

 Copyright (c) 2022, Alex Aldridge

-Created on October 7, 2022
+#

-Power Time Logger records each time a USB port is powered on/off.
+Record each time a USB port is powered on/off,  record the total USB usage time and program usage time total.

 Total recording time is 365 days.